 On September 22, 2000 we announced that George Dunbar, our acting President and Chief Executive Officer, would be phasing out his service.
 Mr. Dunbar will continue in his position on a reduced time basis during this transition period.
-We are actively seeking to hire a permanent chief executive officer, but we can give no assurance that we will be able to find a candidate possessing the necessary qualifications.
+We are actively seeking a candidate to hire as our permanent chief executive officer, but we can give no assurance that we will be able to find a candidate possessing the necessary qualifications.
 If we are unable to hire and retain a qualified chief executive officer, our business and operations could suffer materially.